ishitapandey01/to-do/README.md

 - Add tasks with title, description, and status (pending or completed)
 - View all tasks in a structured list
-- Edit task details and update their status
+- Edit task details , update their status and Delete tasks
-- Delete tasks permanently
 - Filter and sort tasks by status and creation date
-- Responsive UI with TailwindCSS
+- Responsive UI
-- API-based architecture using Next.js server routes
 - Deployed on Vercel with automatic GitHub integration

 ---

 ## Tech Stack

-- **Frontend:** Next.js 14, React, TailwindCSS
+- **Frontend:** Next.js 14, React
 - **Backend:** Next.js API Routes
 - **Database:** MongoDB (via Mongoose)
-- **Other Tools:** Axios, ESLint, React Hot Toast, Vercel for deployment
+- **Other Tools:** Vercel for deployment

 ---